sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

     ```

 1. Take a minute to review the suggested updates in the ConsoleApp.cs and Program.cs files.

+    Notice that the ConsoleApp.cs file includes several code update suggestions.
+You can

     Notice that the Program.cs file has been opened in a new editor tab, and that the suggested code updates are visible in the editor.